ANDREWAHN-UK/tax-calculator/TESTING.md

 which as far as I am aware, are not actually errors.

 It also informed me of several missing semicolons, which I rectified.

+*8.2 Test cases/ Testing the user goals/stories (section 2):*

+    1. Potential Employer Goals:

+    * Upon entering the site, users are greeted with a visually attractive homepage, and a clearly visible and easy to navigate header and footer.
+	  * The homepage immediately establishes the purpose of the website, and directs users to click the “water my money tree button”
+	  * The user has one main option, as shown on the home page, with additional options on the navigation bar
+	  * use of inspection tools shows the javascript in action